syne-tune/syne-tune/docs/source/index.rst

 What's New?
 -----------

+* The experimentation framework of Syne Tune, providing an easy access to all the different methods, execution backends, and ways to run many experiments in parallel, is now available in :mod:`syne_tune.experiments`, there is no need to install from source anymore.
+This framework is the best place to start serious `experimentation work with Syne Tune <tutorials/experimentation/README.html>`__.
+* New tutorial:
+  `Distributed Hyperparameter Tuning: Finding the Right Model can be Fast and Fun <tutorials/odsc_tutorial/README.html>`__.
+  Provides an overview of Syne Tune and its experimentation framework.
 * You can now create comparative plots, combining the results of many experiments, as shown `here <tutorials/visualization/README.html>`__.
 * Local Backend supports